A Catholic community dedicated to supporting those who seek answers about the Church.

 Patrick Chester is a cradle Catholic who fell in love with the Faith at the end of his time in university.

-A graduate of Texas A&M University, he is currently in priestly formation as a seminarian for the Roman Catholic Diocese of Dallas.
+A graduate of Texas A&M University, he spent several years in priestly formation as a seminarian for the Roman Catholic Diocese of Dallas before shifting into full-time teaching and catechesis.